ether/ep_webrtc/README.md

         ],
     }

-To set an element or class to listen for an init event set `ep_webrtc.listenClass` in your settings.json.
-This is often stabled with ``"enabled":false`` and a button to provide a button to begin video sessions

-    "ep_webrtc" : {
-        "listenClass": "#chatLabel"
-    }

 To set a custom small and/or large size in pixels, for the video displays, set one or both of the following in your settings.json:

     "ep_webrtc": {